Cost Overruns in Construction: Reasons and Solutions

 4. Lack of knowledge by the contractor in new locations

 Solution: A conscientious estimator will double-check the estimate and includes suppliers' and subcontractors' pricing.
-A triple check by a competent person, preferably a manager, is necessary to prevent avoidable errors and to review estimates.
+A triple check by a competent person, preferably a project manager, is necessary to prevent avoidable errors and to review estimates.
 Comparing the costs by the pound, cubic yard, ton, square feet, etc., by whatever appropriate practice is a useful indicator if the price is in the competitive range.

 If the specifications lack the necessary information to perform an accurate estimate, a request to the client for the appropriate documentation should occur in text.
 Clarifications in the bid proposal are required if no response or an inadequate one is given.
 Be sure your proposal is part of the contract, if awarded, to ensure obligations.